wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * Password hash sych with AAD
    * Pass-through authentication which allows users to use the same password on-prem. and in the cloud.
    * Federation integration with AD FS for certificate renewal
-   * Sychronization to ensure on-prem and cloud data matches
+   * Synchronization to ensure on-prem and cloud data matches
    * Health monitoring in a central location
    <br /><br />